-Hateboer et al. (1999) studied APKD patients from centers in Bulgaria, Leiden, Santander, Barcelona, Madrid, Cardiff and London.
-Large APKD families, selected only because of their suitability for study by genetic linkage, were tested for evidence of linkage to the APKD1 and APKD2 loci by means of polymorphisms flanking each locus.
+Hateboer et al. (1999) studied APKD patients from centers in Bulgaria, Leiden, Santander, Barcelona, Madrid, Cardiff, and London.
 The sample included 333 subjects with APKD1 mutations from 31 families, and 291 subjects with APKD2 mutations from 31 families.
-The survival time was defined as the age at onset of ESRD (meaning the age at which RRT became necessary or, in people who died of renal failure, the age at death) or age at death, whichever was first.
+The survival time (since birth) was defined as the age at onset of ESRD (meaning the age at which RRT became necessary or, in people who died of renal failure, the age at death) or age at death, whichever was first.
 The Kaplan-Meier estimates of survival functions (our graph based on the published graph), and our fitted functions, are shown in Figure 2.